axonops/cassandra-probe-csharp/docs/CSHARP_DRIVER_LIMITATIONS.md

 4. Application may continue avoiding Node A
    - Connection pool not refreshed
    - Load imbalance persists

+### Evidence from Production Deployments

+Community reports confirm these issues:
+- **5-10 second delays** during automatic failover when nodes fail
+- **NoHostAvailableException** errors even when monitoring shows all nodes operational
+- **Unordered notifications** - receiving UP, DOWN, UP for the same state change
+- **Remote DC issues** - host state changes in remote datacenters may not be detected
 ```

 ## Why Your Application Doesn't Recover